 MHC will designate a development as eligible for a State Discretionary Basis Boost designation if it targets special needs populations.
-Special Needs developments are limited to developments that target: Elderly (as defined in Addendum A, item #12), d.
-Historic Preservation
+Special Needs developments are limited to developments that target: Elderly (as defined in Addendum A, item #12),

-- Homeless (as defined by HUD 42 U.S.Code §11302), Housing for Disabled Persons Targeted by Mississippi Affirmative Olmstead Initiative (must meet the requirements outlined in Addendum A, item #12), and - c.
+- b.
+Homeless (as defined by HUD 42 U.S.Code §11302), Housing for Disabled Persons Targeted by Mississippi Affirmative Olmstead Initiative (must meet the requirements outlined in Addendum A, item #12), and - c.
 Veterans (as defined in Addendum A, item #12).

 Developments must set aside a minimum of ten percent (10%) of its units for one of the special needs category.
-In addition, Applicants must provide written certification specifying which of these designations they will serve and a marketing plan that identifies how the development will market to the targeted population.
+In addition, Applicants must provide written certification specifying which of these designations they will serve and a marketing plan that identifies how the development will market to the targeted population. - d.
+Historic Preservation e.
+Qualified Zip Code f.
+High Opportunity Areas